rajkumarpb/jAlert/README.md

 jCustomConfirm('Can you confirm this custom dialog?', 'Confirm Header', 'Think about it', 'Maybe Later');
 ```

 You can even change the style dynamically.
 Just check out the demo page!
-This jAlert might not win beauty contest, but this is lot easier to use, looks like browser alert and smaller in size!
+This jAlert might not win beauty contest, but this is lot easier to use, looks like browser alert and smaller in size(~6KB js & css files combined)!
 Contributors are welcome!